Benefits of Spices: Better Health and Body Oxygen LevelsBy Dr. Artour Rakhimov, Alternative Health Educator and Author

 - effects of herbs and spices on type 2 diabetes mellitus

 - use of food extracts as alternatives to non-steroidal anti-inflammatory agents in the management of chronic inflammation (Tapsell et al,2006).

 Secretion of stomach acid, bile and GI enzymes

-Additional evidence relates to stimulating abilities of herbs on the secretion of stomach acid, bile, and various digestive enzymes.
+An additional evidence relates to stimulating abilities of herbs on the secretion of stomach acid, bile, and various digestive enzymes.

 Indian medical professionals from the Rajah Muthiah Medical College in Annamalainagar studied the effect of spices on gastric acid secretion.
 They found that "All the spices tested increased acid secretion in the following declining order: red pepper, fennel, omum, cardamom, black pepper, cumin, coriander" (Vasudevan et al, 2000).

 Faster digestion means more time for breathwork and exercise

 Therefore, use of spices can be very beneficial for students with pancreatic insufficiency and other disorders related to poor digestive abilities.
 Moreover, anybody who has abnormal gut flora will be able to better digest meals providing less chance for pathogens to multiply and while improving time required for digestion thus increasing average daily carbon dioxide levels and the body oxygen (CP) results.

 References for spices